sns-sdks/python-youtube/README.rst

 Introduction
 ============

-Library provides a service to easy use Facebook web api.
+Library provides a service to easy use YouTube web api.